Structural Insulated Panels

 SIPs are strong and stable – another bonus for Wellington buildings that require large amounts of bracing with our wind and propensity for earthquakes.
 The two key attributes of Formance SIPs in earthquakes are their strength and ductility (meaning that they can not only withstand the applied force of an earthquake but are also able to take some shock out of the movement by allowing some non-permanent flex in the structure).
 It’s no secret that many high-end homes being built in post-earthquake Christchurch are using Formance SIPs due to their superior performance in ground shaking.

 In New Zealand to date, the standard build method has been insulation fluff (e.g. Pink Batts) stuffed into framing.
-In the image below – you can see the heat loss of traditional building, compared to a SIPs home.
+In the image about you can see the heat loss of traditional building (shown as the red glow), compared to a SIPs home.

 New Zealand has been lagging the rest of the world in utilising SIPs.
 Europe, UK, North America, Japan and other countries have been using them for over 40 years to create healthier, warmer, cheaper homes.
 SIPs homes are tried and tested, and even known to create a premium when sold due to their enhanced qualities.
 For some boroughs in Germany, this type of building is now the minimum building code.